 Point out to students that Wikipedia can very be inaccurate.
 Students should utilize a variety of resources, library books and online resources.

-About.com is a good alternative to Wikipedia as the articles all have authors and are therefore more reliable.
+About.com is a good alternative to Wikipedia as the articles identify an author or authors and are therefore more reliable.
 At the very least, students should be directed to follow the links at the bottom of most Wikipedia entries.
 These often link to newspaper and journal items.